zamfi/cca-computational-practices-2-fall-2019/project2.md

 This exercise might be on the tricky side -- feel free to work with others in the class and [email me](mailto:zamfi@cca.edu) a single assignment, but make sure to credit your partners in your submission.

 Please reach out by email or on Slack if you're stuck!

+### Week 3

+In class, we went over the homework, discussed how one might implement PeoplePong aka YOPO using the YOLO detector and person objects.
+In workshop, some of you experimented with other ML models like PoseNet that tracks people in a scene and where their major mobile body parts are (eyes, ears, nose, torso, arms, legs, wrists, elbows, knees, and ankles).

+For this week's **assignment**, I'd like you to complete your in-class group project of Pong using visual input of a human body.
+Use YOLO or PoseNet (or another model!) to track people and use that tracking data to control the paddles (and other stuff?) in-game.
+Upload your code to GitHub, and also publish your work through the p5js editor by emailing me a link to your project: click the **share** option in the p5.js web editor's File menu and [email me](mailto:zamfi@cca.edu) the "Edit" link as well as the GitHub link.
+(Make sure to note who contributed what in the `Readme.md` file.)

+Make something your team is proud of -- it should be beautiful or artistically interesting in addition to being technically capable.
+I'm excited to see what you come up with!